Platform Usage Contract

 a. is already publicly available or has been made available to the public in a way that is not influenced by the actions of the receiving parties of the PUC; or,

-b. must be disclosed by a customer and/or the parties of the PUC because of a legal requirement or binding decision from a public authority or court.
+b. must be disclosed because of a legal requirement or binding decision from a public authority or court.
 In such cases the parties of the PUC disclosing the information are obliged to inform the affected parties of the PUC immediately of the disclosure.

 4.4. and/or if the respective data are aggregated and anonymous.

-5. The obligation to confidentiality ends 5 years after the termination of the PUC if not defined differently in specific terms and conditions.
+5. The obligation to confidentiality ends 5 years after the termination of the PUC.

 1. Only and exclusively the English version of this PUC is legally binding.
 Any other versions of the PUC created in a language other than English are for convenience and only meant to serve as a source of information.
 If there is any contradiction between versions of the PUC, the English language version shall take precedence.